Weighted Projective Lines and Rational Surface Singularities: Abstract

 We remark that for $0\neq \ox\in\bL_+$, $S^{\ox}$ is rarely a quotient singularity, and it is even more rare for it to be ADE.
 Nevertheless, the dual graphs of all quotient singularities $\KK^{2}/G$ (where $G$ is a small subgroup of $\GL(2,\KK)$) are known \cite{Brieskorn}, and so whether $S^{\ox}$ is a quotient singularity can, if needed, be immediately determined by \ref{dual graph general intro}, after contracting ($-1$)-curves if necessary.

-One key observation in this paper is that the construction of a minimal resolution $Y^{\ox}\to\Spec S^{\ox}$ allows us not only to construct many rational surface singularities with prescribed dual graphs (by taking suitable Veronese subrings of $S$), but furthermore we can use the stack structure to determine the special CM $S^{\ox}$-modules.
-Throughout, we denote by $\SCM S^{\ox}$ the category of special CM $S^{\ox}$-modules; for definitions see \S\ref{Prelim ReconAlg}.
+One key observation in this paper is that controlling the stack $\bT^{\ox}$ allows us not only to obtain a rational surface singularity $S^{\ox}$, with its dual graph, but furthermore it also allows us to determine the special CM $S^{\ox}$-modules.
+Indeed, in effect we simply compare the two resolutions